-The most common symptoms experienced are pain, swelling and inability to put weight through the affected limb.
+The most common symptoms experienced are pain, swelling and/or stiffness mostly over the injured area.

 There may well be a great deal of bruising and it may also look deformed (out of shape).
+It is likely you will have difficulty walking on the affected limb.

-If nerves are involved, you may get some pins and needles or numbness in the rest of the foot.
-Please tell us about this in fracture clinic.
+Please tell us about your symptoms in fracture clinic.